uncss/grunt-uncss/README.md

 ## WordPress

-While UnCSS works best (and quickest) with static html files, it is possible to pass in a URL array that contains all the URLs on your website, and process all used selectors that way.
+While UnCSS works best (and quickest) with static HTML files, it is possible to pass in a URL array that contains all the URLs on your website, and process all used selectors that way.
 [@lgladdy](https://github.com/lgladdy) wrote a guide on how to do this [on his blog](https://gladdy.uk/blog/2014/04/13/using-uncss-and-grunt-uncss-with-wordpress/)